 Service recovery strategies aim to ensure that customers come out of the situation with a good perspective about your business.

-When do you need to implement service recovery?
+When do you need to implement service recovery strategies?

 For businesses, it is the perfect chance to turn a mistake into an opportunity.
 Here are a few occasions when companies need to implement service recovery strategies: